 About me

-I am a 6th and final year PhD student in Societal Computing at Carnegie Mellon University advised by Prof. Kathleen Carly.
-I am a member of the Center for Informed Democracy and Social Cybersecurity (IDeaS) and the Center for Computational Analysis of Social and Organizational Systems (CASOS).
+I am a 6th and final year PhD student in Societal Computing at Carnegie Mellon University advised by Prof. Kathleen Carley.
+I am a Knight Fellow in the Center for Informed Democracy and Social Cybersecurity (IDeaS) and a member of the Center for Computational Analysis of Social and Organizational Systems (CASOS).

 My thesis proposal focuses on developing effective and practical countermeasures to misinformation.
 While there has been substantial work on analyzing the effectiveness of various interventions, little work has been conducted on user acceptance - a critical component for the implementation of countermeasures.
 I study a wide range of interventions, from those at the individual level (reporting misinformation you see on social media to the platform) to the platform or government levels.
 There are many societal challenges associated with social media misinformation and polarization, so understanding which countermeasures are both effective and practical is crucial.